Yolinux.com Tutorial

 SVNPath /srv/svn/repos

-[Potential Pitfall]: Some browsers (like Konquerer), do not process XSLT.
+[Potential Pitfall]: Some browsers, do not process XSLT.
 This will prohibit them from traversing directories which are rendered with XSLT.
-This is unfortunate as Konquerer has syntax highlighting for rendering many of the popular programming languages.

 Subversion Links: